 1875: The couple move to Swanage in Dorset where he works on “The Hand of Ethelberta” which is serialised in July.

-1876: In March he moves to Yeovil in Somerset.
-He visits Holland and Germany during May and in July he moves to Riverside Villa in Sturminster Newton in Dorset.
+1876: In March the couple move to Yeovil in Somerset.
+He visits Holland and Germany during May and in July they move to Riverside Villa in Sturminster Newton in Dorset.

 1877: “The Return of the Native ” is rejected by two publishers including Leslie Stephen.

 1878: Hardy moves to London, settling in Wandsworth.
-Begins researching in the British Museum for “The Trumpet Major”.
+He begins researching in the British Museum for “The Trumpet Major”.
 “The Return of the Native ” is finally published in single volume form in November.

 1880: He becomes seriously ill in October and has to dictate “A Laodicean” to his wife.